mongodb/docs/source/includes/facts/fts-index-description.rst

-|fts| index is a data structure that categorizes data in an easily
+An |fts| index is a data structure that categorizes data in an easily searchable format.
-searchable format.
 It is a mapping between terms and the documents that contain those terms. |fts| indexes enable faster retrieval of documents using certain identifiers.
 You must configure an |fts| index to query